colabois/Discorn/README.md

 Encrypted and Federated chatting apps exists.
 The main example is obviously [Matrix](https://matrix.org/)
 However, Federated software is flawed: They are instance based, and running a personnal instance is hard, requires perfoming hardware and requires registering a Domain Name.
-About matrix, it leaks several features that makes private alternatives more interesting.
+About matrix, it lacks several features that makes private alternatives more interesting.

 But why Federated ?
 Let's go fully decentralized.